olabini/codebot/README.md

 [![Gem Version](https://badge.fury.io/rb/codebot.svg)](https://rubygems.org/gems/codebot)
 [![Gem Downloads](https://img.shields.io/gem/dt/codebot.svg)](https://rubygems.org/gems/codebot)

-Codebot is an IRC bot that receives GitHub webhooks and forwards them to IRC channels.
+Codebot is an IRC bot that receives GitHub and GitLab webhooks and forwards them to IRC channels.
 It is designed to send messages in a format similar to that of the official GitHub IRC Service.
 Codebot is able to stay connected after sending messages.
 This eliminates the delays and visual clutter caused by